 20. Mexican Low Taper

 If you want a neat and structured Mexican hairstyle, you can pair it with a taper fade and a hard part.
 These modern additions to your haircut will make you look polished and professional.
 You can retain some length on the top of the head to achieve a voluminous look; the low taper fade will make the hair appear thicker and fuller.
 The low taper can be worn with hair of various textures and thicknesses, giving your look a modern and masculine touch.
 The hard part is ideal for giving your hair some attitude and will make a statement.

 Low Taper Fade FAQs

 A low taper is a type of fade.
 It is defined by hair gradually shortening, starting around ear level to the nape of the neck.
 This fade is more subtle and easier to wear, creating less contrast but still giving the hair structure.

 How do you ask for a low taper?

 If you want a low taper, the best way to communicate this to your barber is to bring in pictures for reference.
-You can also discuss with him what you want from your hairstyle, including where you want the fade to start and how long you want the hair at the top of the head to be.
+You can also discuss with him what you want from your hairstyle, including where you want the fade to start and how long you want the hair to be at the top of the head.
 Together, you will find a look that complements your face shape, hair texture and type, and preference.

 What's the difference between a high and low taper?